dumischbaenger/griffonGroovyJavaFxDBaccessSample/README.md

 ## Logging

 The app uses *SimpleLogger* via *SLF4J*.
 The file `.../src/main/resources/simplelogger.properties` contains the complete logger configuration.
 In order to force *hibernate* to use *SimpleLogger* too, I added this command `System.setProperty("org.jboss.logging.provider", "slf4j");` in `Launcher.groovy`.
 It must be called in a *static* context.

+## MVC Groups

+The application has the following  MVC groups:

+* login - dialog that pops up at the start of the application
+* mainFrame - the main window
+* searchBar - search buttons in the upper area of the main window
+* personList - table that lists the persons
+* personDetail - panel that holds the person details

+### Login
+### MainFrame
+### SearchBar
+### PersonList
+### PersonDetail